OctopusDeploy/OctopusClients/readme.md

-This repository contains the .NET Client Library (`Octopus.Client`) for [Octopus Deploy](https://octopus.com), an automated deployment server for professional .NET developers.
-You can use it to create and deploy releases, create and push packages, and manage environments.
+This repository contains the .NET Client Library (`Octopus.Client`) for [Octopus Deploy](https://octopus.com).
+You can use it to create and deploy releases, push packages, manage environments, and perform many other administrative functions.

 `Octopus.Client` is [available on nuget.org](https://www.nuget.org/packages/Octopus.Client)